 For many years, employers required a clean-shaven look for its workforce.
 Mostly because unruly beards and germs were interchangeably associated.
 So, when facial hair started trending again, the workplace limits relaxed, but with a new emphasis on beard care.

 Beards have been recognized to transmit harmful bacteria like “Staph” (staphylococcus) and enterococcus through shaving cuts and via its close proximity to the mouth.
-However, a well-groomed beard has no more or less germs than a face with no beard hair and deemed safe when good hygiene is exercised.
+However, a well-groomed beard has no more or less germs than a face with no beard hair and is deemed safe when good hygiene is exercised.

 While men who wash and groom their beards know it’s easy to keep it sanitized, there may still be germs in your beard by day’s end, according to a recent study.
 What kind of germs can be found in your beard, and what can you do about it?
 Here’s some insight from the experts.

 Anti-bacterial Beard Shampoos use germ-fighting ingredients like tea tree oil and jojoba oil.
 If you want a clean and germ-free beard, checkout ArtNaturals Beard Wash on Amazon.com now.

 Beard Bacteria Basics